jasongaylord/JasonGaylord.com/_posts/2009/05/2009-05-21-technology-post-18.md

 - June 7th, 2009 - [St Louis, Missouri – Day of .NET](http://stlouisdayofdotnet.com/Speakers.aspx)

 **Upcoming Technology Events** (Sorted by State) – Want something listed?
 Post your comments.
-Also, what’s the best way for me to list these events?
+Also, what's the best way for me to list these events?
 By date order or by state, then city, then date?

 - \--- [Hands On MVC Training (Philadelphia, PA) – May 29th](http://www.platinumbay.com/blogs/dotneticated/archive/2009/05/18/training-hands-on-introduction-to-asp-net-mvc-development.aspx)
 - \--- [XamlFest](http://xamlfestonline.com/)